Hakeemmidan/blog/content/posts/css-hover-on-mobile/index.md

 ### Explanation

 Both examples change the `background-color` of HTML elements with class `example` only when they're hovered-over on non-touch screen devices (or any [hover](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/hover) supported device).
-In other words, *this applies hover styling on only non-touch screen devices*.
+In short, *this applies hover styling on only non-touch screen devices*.

 PS: I'm not sure how this would act on touch-screen laptops.